 In fact, during the first quarter of 2018 alone, subcompact cars have been the most inquired segment in AutoDeal.
-The number of inquiries for this type of cars has increased by 3.75% from the last quarter of 2017.
+The number of inquiries for this type of car has increased by 3.75% from the last quarter of 2017.
 With that, it’s safe to say that price is the first thing that Filipinos look at when buying a car, and those with less of it are commonly discerned as the one that gives more value.

 Life is priceless

-In a study we did last year, car buyers tend to not look so much into a vehicle's safety and security features.
+In a study we did in 2017, car buyers tend to not look so much into a vehicle's safety and security features.
 Only 13% of 6,000,000 online vehicle shoppers from 2016 to 2017 looked into that category using Google's Event tracking data based on the split of attention within different categories on AutoDeal Car Guide.
 While the data extracted is somehow conclusive, car buyers should take note that this shouldn't be the case.

 Needless to say, safety features are made to protect the vehicle occupants from danger in case of an accident.
 Some even exist to prevent accidents from happening.
 With the absence of these features, what will be the occupants’ protection against impending injuries or even death?

 Some people may argue that you can prevent accidents by not getting into one, like driving carefully, obeying traffic rules, and checking your vehicle before long drives.
-But accidents do happen without prior notice, that’s why they're called accidents.
+Accidents do happen without prior notice, that’s why they're called accidents.
 Nobody, not even the greatest fortune teller, would be able to predict exactly when and where an unfortunate event will occur.

 No matter what our budget constraints are, there are certain safety features that we should always look for in a vehicle’s spec sheet.
 Because life is priceless; and there isn’t any amount of savings that could replace our precious lives.

-Anti-lock Braking System (ABS) is one of the most basic safety features that modern cars have.
+The Anti-lock Braking System (ABS) is one of the most basic safety features that modern cars have.
 It’s a passive type, which means it’s always on and should work anytime when needed.
-As its name suggests, it prevents your tires from locking during an event of sudden hard braking because when your tires lock, you’ll skid and lose steering control, which could lead to serious danger.
+As its name suggests, it prevents your tires from locking during an event of sudden hard braking because when your tires lock, you’ll skid and lose steering control, which could lead to danger.

 ABS is essentially enough, but when partnered with Electronic Brake-Force Distribution (EBD), your braking power is increased while keeping vehicular control while braking.
 EBD works by distributing the braking power to each wheel, whenever necessary.

 Another feature to look for is airbags.
-While almost every vehicle has a set of airbags (usually for the driver and front passenger), not all come with the additional side and curtain types.
+While almost every vehicle has a set of airbags (usually for the driver and front passenger), not all come with additional side and curtain types.
 These don’t only protect those at the front, but also those seated at the rear.
-Because the life of each and every person inside the vehicle is just as important, more so if the passengers at the back are kids.
+Because the life of every person inside the vehicle is just as important, more so if the passengers at the back are kids.

 Speaking of kids, not every kid could be safely restrained by seatbelts.
 Smaller ones at around 4’9” and below would be defenseless against the impact brought about by seatbelts.
 With that, it’s safer for these kids to be in child seats while riding at the back.
 While the regular LATCH system (the one that uses the car’s seatbelts to secure the child seat in place) is enough, ISOFIX child seat systems are way better and stable as it uses metal anchors to put the seat in place.

 Of course, brake lights are important, and every car should have a working one no matter how short the journey is.
-However, a third brake light or a high mount brake light is equally important as the normal type.
+However, third brake light or a high mount brake light is equally important as the normal type.
 Why?
 Trucks, buses, and other tall vehicles have a huge blind spot in front of them.
 In cases where they’re too close to your vehicle, these vehicles won’t be able to see your taillights, which could spell potential danger.